Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 npx wrangler tail

-In your first terminal, curl the health endpoint again:
+In your first terminal, curl the health endpoint:

-You should see a log entry appear in the wrangler tail window within a second or two.
+A log entry should appear in the wrangler tail window within a second or two.
 This is your primary debugging surface for all Worker development in later labs.

 Press Ctrl+C to stop tailing when done.

 The cloudflared tunnel from Lab 06 is still running.
-The Worker now handles all paths matching api.<DOMAIN>/v1/*.
-Here is what happens for different paths:
+The Worker now handles all paths matching api.<DOMAIN>/v1/* and api.<DOMAIN>/relay/*.
+The Cloudflare edge evaluates Worker routes first; any non-matching path falls through to the tunnel’s DNS record.

 Request pathHandler